 If you choose to use rawhide on your snowshoe, you need to obtain green, hair-free rawhide strips and drill small holes around the frame.
 Now you need to weave the rawhide in a diamond pattern by stretching it across the frame points.
 Though time-consuming, the finished product will help provide a stellar snowshoe that will keep you floating even on powdered snow.

-Rawhide will absorb moisture when used on snow, but dry up later and tighten to provide a fantastic cushioning effect as you walk on snow through the woods or any outdoor terrain.
+Rawhide will absorb moisture when used on snow but dry up later and tighten to provide a fantastic cushioning effect as you walk on snow through the woods or any outdoor terrain.

 Whether you use rawhide or neoprene, you also need to install sturdy straps to the shoes so that you can attach them firmly to your feet.
 There are a variety of straps to choose from for the bindings.
 For example, an H-style binding consists of a toe strap, mid-boot strap, heel strap, or A-style binding consisting of only a toe and heel strap.
 You can choose to make your strap or purchase one from traditional snowshoe retailers.